Karāpiro Power Station

-The Karāpiro Power Station is a hydroelectric power station at Karapiro on the Waikato River, in the North Island of New Zealand.
-The power station lies on Lake Karapiro, a major rowing regatta venue.
-Karāpiro is 30 km south-east and upstream from the city of Hamilton and approx. 9 kilometres from Cambridge.
+Karāpiro Power Station is a hydroelectric power station at Lake Karapiro in the North Island of New Zealand.
 It is the last of the eight hydroelectric power stations on the Waikato River.
+The power station is 30 km south-east and upstream from the city of Hamilton and approximately 9 kilometres from Cambridge.

-Karāpiro is a baseload power station, as it is required to maintain water flow in the lower Waikato River even during low inflows to the catchment and during low electricity demand.
+Karāpiro is a baseload power station, as it is required to operate to maintain minimum water flows in the Waikato River below the dam, even during low inflows to the catchment and during low electricity demand.
+The typical minimum flow requirement downstream of the station is 148 cubic metres per second.
 Only two turbines are required to keep the river flow at a reasonable level, with the third turbine being available for peak generation and during maintenance on either of the other turbines.

 Like all of the hydroelectric power stations on the Waikato River, Karāpiro is operated by electricity generator Mercury Energy.

 History

 Karāpiro was the second power station built in the Waikato hydro scheme, after Arapuni.
 Construction of the dam and power station began in 1940, but a materials and labour shortage due to World War II meant progress was slow.
 The station was completed in 1947, four years behind schedule.

 The creation of Lake Karapiro behind the dam flooded the Horahora Power Station, the first power station built on the Waikato River.

 The first generator was commissioned on 10 April 1947, just six days after Horahora was flooded.
 However, problems with the guide bearing meant full generation didn't start until 21 April 1947.
 The second generator was commissioned on 21 September 1947.
 In the first 12 months (to 31 March 1948), the station produced 349,568 megawatt-hours of electricity, just over 20 percent of the North Island's electricity requirements.

 The third and final generator was commissioned in May 1948.

 The bridge over the spillway is the only road access to the turbine hall.
-The first bridge had a supporting column in the center of the bridge.
+The first bridge had a supporting column in the centre of the bridge.
 The bridge was destroyed by the water running through the spillway in a significant flood event (Source: Mighty River Photo archives).
 The replacement bridge is as you see today with no supporting column.

 To the left of the four spillway gates are three siphon tubes.
 These were designed for the management of the lake level under normal river flow and the spillway gates were to be used in only extreme conditions.
 The design of the siphon tubes was faulty: The flow of water was supposed to be stopped by a blast of air, but this never worked properly - resulting in the spillway gates to be used for lake level control.

+In 2019, Mercury Energy announced a major upgrade of the power station.
+Over the 3 year period 2022-2025, the three original turbines and generators were replaced.
+The installed capacity was increased from 96 MW to 112.5 MW.
+The projected annual energy production will increase from an average of 505 GWh to 537 GWh.